-There is no obligation or requirement for RMS clients to use the program; recommendations can still be viewed as a PDF and printed from email.
+Please note that there is no obligation or requirement for clients to use the program, recommendations can still be viewed as a PDF and printed from email.
 Reports will continue to be mailed as a hard copy and emailed as a PDF.

 Probably the most significant challenge has been the hard copy report, which RMS refers to as the “Cropping Programme”.
 The previous report was generated using another program specifically written for RMS many years ago.

 Whilst this worked well for a long time, it was becoming problematic and wasn’t going to be supported any longer.

 The reports generated from Agworld are significantly different and have several deficiencies compared to old RMS reports.
 Most notably, splitting paddocks and wrapping information over two pages has caused some confusion and frustration.
 There has been other issues discussed with Agworld and they have indicated that the issue with paddocks splitting over two pages will be fixed, along with several other minor issues.